About KerryAnn

 Fewer customers, reduced margins, higher business costs, and stronger competition led to a decision to stop traveling and give ourselves time to evaluate the future.
 We obtained part-time jobs to have an income.

-As time passed and people negotiated lockdowns, I believe some people realized there was more to life than working.
+As a result of the pandemic, people negotiated lockdowns, and I believe many people realized there was more to life than working.

 Why I Want to Help People